 Adjacent Link Auditing is an extension of the process approach to auditing.
 The principle behind Adjacent Link Auditing is that each process has adjacent processes in the process workflow.
 The process owners managing the previous process step (i.e., “upstream”) are internal suppliers because they provide the records and physical product that is used in the process being audited.
 Process owners managing the subsequent process step (i.e., “downstream”) are internal customers because they receive records and physical product from the process being audited.
 Internal “Suppliers” and “Customers” have a stronger connection to the process than other departments, because they are directly connected to the process.
 Adjacent processes are intimately involved in creating process inputs or using the process outputs for the next adjacent step in the process.
 If you are interested in learning more about Adjacent Link Auditing Theory, please click here to read an article in OrthoWorld’s BoneZone magazine.

-If you are interested in downloading an example of a complaint handling procedure, please click here.
-For learning more about the process approach to auditing, you can purchase a webinar on the topic (Recording May 2, 2014.
-Please email firstname.lastname@example.org to order.
-Cost is $129).
+If you are interested in downloading an example of a complaint handling procedure, please visit our webpage for SOP-018.
+For learning more about the process approach to auditing, please visit our YouTube channel.

 Posted in: Complaint HandlingLeave a Comment (0) →